SEIAROTg/autobean/autobean/truelayer/README.md

 # Usage

+After the initial setup, you might want to edit the `.truelayer.yaml` file to map your bank accounts to beancount accounts, disable accounts you would like to ignore or set the timestamp to start import.
+See Config section below.

-After the initial setup, you will be able to import transactions with `bean-extract` command.
+With a proper config, you will be able to import transactions with `bean-extract` command.
 The authorization should typically be valid for 90 days after which the command will prompt for a re-authorization.

 # Config